Wenceslaus Anthony: Honours

 In the 2014 New Year Honours, Anthony was appointed a Member of the New Zealand Order of Merit, for services to New Zealand–India relations.
 Functions to honour his achievement by the various communities he served in were held across Auckland and in India.
 In 2017, he received the Pro Ecclesia et Pontifice decoration of the Roman Catholic Church.
 Wenceslaus Anthony Commemoration Award is an annual award, instituted in honor of Anthony, to recognize excellence in business and accounting & taxation.

+Death

+Anthony died on 23 July 2017 at Apollo Hospital, Chennai, due to multiple organ failure.

+His death was mourned by numerous friends and associates all over the world including condolences from Members of Parliament, former Prime Ministers of New Zealand Sir John Key,Sir Bill English, Former Governor General Sir Anand Satyananad, Former Sri Lankan Prime Minister Mr Ranil Wickremesinghe, Bishop of Auckland Patrick Dunn, Archbishop of Chennai George Antonysamy, Cardinal Oswald Gracias of Mumbai and many other business and religious leaders.